André Lotterer: Endurance racing career

-He remained with Audi Sport to compete in the 2011 24 Hours of Le Mans, co-driving the newly designed Audi R18 with Marcel Fässler and Benoît Tréluyer.
-After the Audi works team lost two out of three cars due to accidents, Lotterer and his co-drivers held off three Peugeot 908 works cars to claim both 1st place in the LMP1 class and the overall victory, beating the 2nd place Peugeot by a mere 13 seconds.
-This win gave Audi a total of 10 overall victories at Le Mans, and Lotterer his first overall win at Le Mans.
+Lotterer remained with Audi Sport to compete in the 2011 24 Hours of Le Mans, co-driving the newly designed Audi R18 with Marcel Fässler and Benoît Tréluyer.
+After the Audi works team lost two out of three cars due to accidents, Lotterer and his co-drivers held off three Peugeot 908 works cars to claim both first place in the LMP1 class and the overall victory, beating the second place Peugeot by a mere thirteen seconds.
+This win gave Audi a total of ten overall victories at Le Mans, and Lotterer his first overall win at Le Mans.

 From 2012 to 2016, Lotterer competed in the FIA World Endurance Championship, continuing to drive for Audi Sport Team Joest with the R18.
 During his tenure with Audi in the WEC, Lotterer won the drivers' championship in the series' inaugural season with Benoît Tréluyer and Marcel Fässler.
 After Audi Sport Team Joest decided not to run in WEC for 2017, Lotterer moved to Porsche as the driver of the No. 1 car with Nick Tandy and 2016 drivers' world champion Neel Jani.
 Prior to joining Porsche, he received an offer to join Toyota.

 After 2017, Porsche departed the series and from LMP1 competition.
-Lotterer joined Rebellion Racing for the 2018–19 season, joining Jani and Bruno Senna in the #1 entry.
+Lotterer joined Rebellion Racing for the 2018–19 season, joining Jani and Bruno Senna in the No. 1 entry.

 Lotterer at the 2023 24 Hours of Le Mans with the Porsche 963.

-Lotterer returned to the series in 2023, joining Porsche's Hypercar effort alongside Kévin Estre and Laurens Vanthoor in the #6 entry.
+Lotterer returned to the series in 2023, joining Porsche's Hypercar effort alongside Kévin Estre and Laurens Vanthoor in the No. 6 entry.
 After last competing in the series in 2019, Lotterer stated that he felt like "a stranger" after almost four years away.
 Lotterer won the drivers' championship for the second time in his career in 2024 alongside Estre and Vanthoor, winning for the first time in twelve seasons.
 In December 2024, Lotterer joined Genesis alongside Pipo Derani to help spearhead the development of their GMR-001 LMDh prototype.